william-spongberg/COMP30006-Project-1/README.md

-# 2024S1-Project1-Template
+# Workshop 0 Template
-Template for Project1 for 2024 Semester 1
+A template for Workshop 0